Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 Note:
 No talk about microservices can go without a container ship image.
 Right?
-Usual way to go nowdays.
+A usual way to go nowadays.

 +++
 ### Case study